• 1-720-733-0184

 Exercise

-• After transfer, only low-impact exercise (i.e., walking, stationary biking, light elliptical)
+• After transfer: Limit to low-impact activities (walking, stationary bike, light elliptical)

 Medications